Chosen People Ministries

 Join us for this tremendous opportunity to learn how the Old and New Testaments connect and the ways that Judaism and Christianity come together.
 Bring a friend, and come and enjoy!

-Here is the schedule of services for 2021:
+Here is the schedule of services for Fall/Winter 2023:

 Finding Hope in Israel's Holy Days

-Join Beth Sar Shalom and Chosen People Ministries for “Finding Hope in Israel’s Holy Days,” a celebration of Rosh Hashanah (Tuesday September 7) and Yom Kippur (Thursday September 16).
+Join Beth Sar Shalom and Chosen People Ministries for “Finding Hope in Israel’s Holy Days,” a celebration of Rosh Hashanah (September 15), Yom Kippur (September 26), and Sukkot (October 6).

 The Jewish Holy Days foreshadow God’s redemptive program and were designed to call God’s people to revival and renewal.
 These special virtual worship services will bless, inform, and encourage God’s people.